diagrams-js

 The core library has zero runtime dependencies.
 Uses WebAssembly-based Graphviz for rendering, bundled with the package.

 Written in TypeScript with complete type definitions.
-Get autocompletion and type checking for all 2000+ node classes.
+Get autocompletion and type checking for all 2000+ node types.

-Support for AWS, Azure, GCP, Kubernetes, and 13 more providers with 2000+ pre-built node classes.
+Support for AWS, Azure, GCP, Kubernetes, and 13 more providers with 2000+ pre-built node types.

 Use your own icons from URLs, local files, or data URLs.
 Mix custom nodes with built-in provider nodes seamlessly.